World

 import { WorldResourceIdLib } from "@latticexyz/world/src/WorldResourceId.sol";

-import { ERC20Registry } from "@latticexyz/world-modules/src/codegen/index.sol";
+import { ERC20Registry } from "@latticexyz/world-module-erc20/src/codegen/index.sol";

-import { IERC20Mintable } from "@latticexyz/world-modules/src/modules/erc20-puppet/IERC20Mintable.sol";
+import { ERC20WithWorld as ERC20 } from "@latticexyz/world-module-erc20/src/examples/ERC20WithWorld.sol";

 import { IWorld } from "../src/codegen/world/IWorld.sol";